 - Enhanced caregiver experience and meaningful involvement as partners in care

-- Better staff awareness of the role and importance of caregivers as members in the circle of care
+- Better staff awareness of the role and importance of caregivers as partners in care

-- Greater mutual trust and dialogue between caregivers and healthcare providers
+- Greater mutual trust and dialogue between caregivers and care providers

 Where has it been implemented?

 Adopters of caregiver identification programs include Bridgepoint Hospital, Mount Sinai Hospital (Sinai Health), Bruyère, Grey County Long-Term Care, Huron Perth Healthcare Alliance, Hôtel-Dieu Grace Healthcare, Hills of Headwaters Collaborative Ontario Health Team, Niagara Health, Primacare, peopleCare Communities, and Sault Area Hospital (Algoma Ontario Health Team).

 Learn more from organizations that have implemented caregiver identification programs.

 The Caregivers as Partners in Care Learning Collaborative is a forum for healthcare provider organizations focused on the critical role of caregivers as partners on the care team.
 Interactive sessions provide the opportunity for participating organizations to share knowledge, experience and resources on :

 - Enabling essential caregiver presence in care settings during COVID-19 & beyond